 CLARIFICATION REGARDING THE SUBMISSION OF BIOSKETCHES FOR PA-18-906: NOT-OD-19-091 informs potential applicants using the eRA Commons for electronic-based submissions for PA-18-906 “Research Supplements to Promote Diversity in Health-Related Research (Admin Supp-Clinical Trial Not Allowed)” that biosketch information for the candidate, any mentors, and any senior or key persons directly involved in the activities related to the supplement should be included.
 Biosketches for mentors and other senior and key persons should provide evidence of past mentoring experience.

-In accordance with the United States Protecting Life in Global Health Assistance policy, all non-governmental organizations (NGO) applicants acknowledge that foreign NGOs that receive funds provided through this award either as a prime recipient or subrecipient of a US NGO are strictly prohibited regardless of the source of funds, from performing abortions as a method of famiuly planning or engaging in any activity that promotes abortion as a method of family planning or engaging in any activity that promotes abortion as a method of family planning or to provide financial support to any other foreign NGO that conducts such activities.
-Please refer to the full provisions of the award here.
+In accordance with the United States Protecting Life in Global Health Assistance policy, all non-governmental organizations (NGO) applicants acknowledge that foreign NGOs that receive funds provided through this award either as a prime recipient or subrecipient of a US NGO are strictly prohibited regardless of the source of funds, from performing abortions as a method of family planning or engaging in any activity that promotes abortion as a method of family planning or engaging in any activity that promotes abortion as a method of family planning or to provide financial support to any other foreign NGO that conducts such activities.
+Please refer to the NOT-OD-19-083 for full provisions of the requirement.

 UPDATE TO NIH/AHRQ/NIOSH POLICY ON POST-SUBMISSION MATERIALS: NOT-OD-19-083 updates and clarifies the NIH, AHRQ, and NIOSH policy for post-submission materials for applications submitted on or after May 25, 2019.